cltl/SPT_crowd_data_analysis/README.md

 Each row contains the response of a worker.

 The data will be made freely available under a Creative Commons license.

+## Contradiction metric:

+For our own metric based on worker-contradictions, we defined which relations count as contradictions.
+All contradictions are listed in:

+-`scheme/contradictions.csv`

+## Code

+We evaluate various methods of aggregating annotations (based on various quality metrics) against gold annotations.

+We ran the experiments on the full version of our dataset.
+It is also possibly to run it on portions of the dataset.
+By default, all scripts are processing the full dataset.
+The settings can be changed in the config.json.

+**1. Run annotation analyses**

+Contradiction analysis (on the level of workers and pairs):

+`python analyze_pairs.py`

+CrowdTruth analysis

+`python run_crowdtruth.py`

+**2. Evaluation against gold labels**

+`python evaluation.py`

+The results are written to `evaluation/`.

+**3. Prediction of justified disagreement**

+`python predict_disagreement.py`

+## Contact:

+Pia Sommerauer (pia.sommerauer@vu.nl)
+Vrije Universiteit Amsterdam